madetech/blog/posts/3_ways_to_improve_dynamics_nav_experience.md

 Poor enterprise software user experience has a [long documented detrimental impact](http://deloitte.wsj.com/cio/2012/09/10/enterprise-software-why-the-user-experience-matters/) on organisations, including low user adoption, reduced job satisfaction, and significant productivity hits.

-Often these large ERP systems are procured because they provide a comprehensive list of features (payroll: tick, warehouse management: tick etc.), without providing sufficient attention to how these features actually work from the end-user perspective, or whether customisation will be needed to bend the way the features work to meet specific nuances in the organisation's workflow.
+Often these large ERP systems are procured because they provide a comprehensive list of features (payroll: tick, warehouse management: tick, purchasing: tick etc.), without providing sufficient attention to how these features actually work from the end-user perspective, or whether customisation will be needed to bend the way the features work to meet specific nuances in the organisation's workflow.

 Further, we often observe that the need for an organisation change program to successfully adopt a wide-reaching ERP system is underestimated or missing entirely.
 Particularly where these systems dictate very specific ways of working.